 WASTEWATER COLLECTION SYSTEM EXTENSION

-Laberge Group was retained by the Town of Moreau to provide design and construction services to extend the existing sewer system to serve the Route 9 commercial corridor.
-Neighboring communities along the same corridor have experienced healthy growth rates and expanded tax bases, while growth along this corridor in Moreau has stagnated.
-The lack of a municipal sewer system has been identified by Town leadership and prospective developers as the key impediment to development and economic growth.
+Laberge Group was retained by the Town of Moreau to provide design and construction services to extend the sewer system in order to serve the Route 9 commercial corridor.
+Neighboring communities had experienced healthy growth rates and expanded tax bases, while growth along the same corridor in Moreau had stagnated.
+The lack of a municipal sewer system had long-been identified as the key impediment to development and economic growth.
 In addition, the sewer extension addressed environmental and potential public safety issues caused by on-site wastewater disposal systems located in porous soil.
 Despite these issues, efforts by previous administrations to deliver an economically and politically viable solution had been unsuccessful.

-- Facilitating the formation of the required sewer district along Route 9 (comprised solely of commercial properties).
+- Facilitated the formation of the required sewer district.

-- Providing services in support of a successful public referendum on the proposed sewer extension.
+- Provided services in support of a successful public referendum on the sewer extension.

-- Partnering with the Town to secure funding for the $16 million project (the largest infrastructure expenditure in Town history), including a $4 million NY Water grant and a $12 million EFC loan at 0% interest for 30 years.
+- Partnered with the Town to secure funding for the $16 million project (the largest infrastructure expenditure in Town history), including a $4 million WIIA grant and a $12 million EFC loan at 0% interest for 30 years.

-The sewer extension is as much an economic development initiative as it is a sewer infrastructure undertaking.
-News of the sewer extension’s imminent construction has already encouraged investments from business owners and developers, while safeguarding the environment and protecting public safety.
+The sewer project has encouraged significant investments from business owners and developers, while safeguarding the environment and protecting public safety.
 These developments will bring much-needed jobs to the Town, while expanding and diversifying the tax base.

 GET IN TOUCH

 If you are contemplating extending your community’s wastewater collection system extension to spur economic growth and improve service provision, get in touch to discuss the options available to you – including the funding available to defray the cost.
 We’d be happy to be a resource to help you get the ball rolling.